Medical Detox

 Inpatient Detox

-Inpatient medical detox services are recommended for individuals with more severe addiction or other serious health issues.
-Inpatient detox requires the patient to check into and stay at a treatment facility during the entire detoxification process.
-During their stay, medical professionals can monitor their vitals and provide adjustments to medication or treatment as needed.
+For medical detox at an inpatient level, the patient will be required to check into a treatment facility for the entire detoxification process.
+During their stay, medical professionals can monitor their vitals and adjust medication or treatment as needed.

 Outpatient Detox